Exploring your identity online?

 Look out for the fakers

 The internet can be fun and it can be a lifeline, especially for young LGBT people.
 But it’s really important to be careful.
-Did you know that there are hundreds of millions of fake accounts on Facebook?
+Did you know that there are billions of fake accounts on Facebook?
 And that's just Facebook.
 What about Tinder, Instagram, Twitter and Grindr?

 When you meet someone new online, ask yourself...